-This packet provides information on a range of data gathering activities that comprises A Day in the Life of the Indian River Lagoon.
-Please familiarize yourself with the procedures and protocols prior to the event.
+This packet provides information on a range of data gathering activities that comprises A Day in the Life.
 Please familiarize yourself with the procedures and protocols associated with the five groups prior to the event.

 We depend on our partners to collect reliable and trustworthy data and therefore suggest that if time is limited, biological sampling and chemical analysis be prioritized.
-Please be sure to email your results to Missy Weiss mweiss@teamorca.org within 3 days of collection!
-Thank you so much for being a part of this citizen science research project and community collaboration to better understand the Indian River Lagoon.
+Please be sure to fill out the ADIL Google Form or email your results to Missy Weiss mweiss@teamorca.org within 7 days of collection!
+Thank you so much for being a part of this citizen science research project and community collaboration to better understand the local waterways.